rootCircle/cpast_mono/clex.specs.md

 - Whitespace(s) introduced at any stages are eaten completely by the lexers.
 So, space are treated the same way as typical comments in other languages.

 - _PositiveReference_ must have their dereferenced values always positive.
-This rule is enforced by ensuring that the value generated in any _CapturingGroup_ is always an non-negative integer.
+This rule is enforced by ensuring that the value generated in any _CapturingGroup_ is always a non-negative integer.

 - At any given instance, _GroupNo_ CANNOT EXCEED the **total number of occurrences of _CapturingGroup_** in that specific Language.
 So, if there are only three capturing group in that language, then language will not allow _GroupNo_ > 3.